 In a powerful closing homage to Casablanca, Allan figures himself in a dreary, fog-filled airport scene, frantically racing after Linda while Dick prepares to leave on a flight.
 In a heartfelt moment, he echoes the legendary line, “If that plane leaves the ground and you’re not on it, you’ll regret it; maybe not today, maybe not tomorrow, but soon, and for the rest of your life.”
 To which Linda responds, “That is beautiful.”
 Allan sheepishly admits, “It’s from Casablanca. … I’ve waited my whole life to say it!”
 Completing his emotional journey, Allan has finally discovered his voice.
 With Bogart’s spectral praise of his growth, he comes to terms with his identity, realizing he no longer needs guidance.
 As the familiar strains from Casablanca fill the air one last time, As Time Goes By marks the poignant end of Allan’s transformative experience.

-Stay updated on Play It Again, Sam with insightful articles, reviews, and explainers.
-Unpack the movie’s deeper meanings, themes, and ending.
+Stay updated on Play It Again, Sam with in-depth articles, critical reviews, and ending explainers.
+Explore hidden meanings, major themes, and expert insights into the film’s story and impact.

 What's After the Movie?